Princess Alexandra of Hanover (born 1999)

-Princess Alexandra of Hanover (Alexandra Charlotte Ulrike Maryam Virginia; born 20 July 1999) is a Monegasque figure skater and the fourth child of Princess Caroline of Monaco and the third of Ernst August, Prince of Hanover.
+Princess Alexandra of Hanover (Alexandra Charlotte Ulrike Maryam Virginia; born 20 July 1999) is a Monegasque writer, member of the House of Hanover, and the fourth child of Princess Caroline of Monaco and the third of Ernst August, Prince of Hanover.

 Family

 Alexandra was born on 20 July 1999 in Vöcklabruck, Upper Austria.
 She was christened on 19 September that year by Horst Hirschler, Landesbischof of the Evangelical-Lutheran Church of Hanover, in a ceremony at her father's hunting lodge Auerbach, near Grünau im Almtal, Upper Austria.
 Her godparents are her paternal aunt Alexandra, Princess of Leiningen, maternal half-sister Charlotte Casiraghi, Ulrike Ulmschneider, Maryam Sachs, Virginia Gallico, George Condo, and Eric Maier.
 She was named after each of her godmothers.

 She has half-siblings from her parents' previous marriages.
 From her father's previous marriage, she has two half-brothers, Hereditary Prince Ernst August and Prince Christian of Hanover.
 From her mother's previous marriage, she has two half-brothers, Andrea and Pierre Casiraghi, and one half-sister, Charlotte Casiraghi.
 Her maternal uncle, Albert II, is the sovereign of Monaco.
 She is a granddaughter of American actress Grace Kelly.
 On her father's side, she is a descendant of Queen Victoria of the United Kingdom, Wilhelm II, German Emperor, and King Christian IX of Denmark.
-She is also a first cousin once removed of Queen Sofía of Spain and King Constantine II of the Hellenes, and a second cousin of King Felipe VI of Spain.
+She is also a first cousin once removed of Queen Sofía of Spain and King Constantine II of Greece, and a second cousin of King Felipe VI of Spain.

 Alexandra is the only one of Princess Caroline's four children who bears any royal style or title.
 While she is formally styled as Her Royal Highness Princess Alexandra of Hanover in Monaco, she is afforded the style and title out of courtesy elsewhere.
 She is 14th in the line of succession to the Monegasque throne.
 Through her father, she was in the line of succession to the British throne until 2018, when she was confirmed into the Catholic Church.

-Early life
+Early life, education, and career

-Initially enrolled at the public school Lapierre in Le Mée-sur-Seine, near Paris, she attended middle school at the Institut catholique François-d’Assise-Nicolas-Barré in Monaco.
+Initially enrolled in public school in Le Mée-sur-Seine, near Paris, she finished her primary and secondary schooling Monaco.
+She initially studied political science and philosophy at New York University.
+She completed her Master of Arts in History and Literature at Reid Hall, the site of Columbia University in Paris.

-In 2024 Princess Alexandra completed her Master of Arts in History and Literature at Columbia University in Paris.
+As of 2026, she is based part-time in Los Angeles.
+Since 2025, she has been writing travel and literary articles for the bilingual Revue Passager magazine as well as her own Substack newsletter, as declared in the profile of her official Instagram account.